ctaylor828/ctaylor828/README.md

 i am a cs major at uic, graduating this december.

-i like code, cats and food
+i like coding, cats, plants, books and food

 interested in anything front-end or 🔥 cyber security-related